Mixed-Integer Optimal Control via Reinforcement Learning: A Case Study on Hybrid Electric Vehicle Energy Management: PHEV Energy Management Problem Formulation

-where $T_w$ is the wheel torque, $m$ is the vehicle mass, $C_d$ is the air drag coefficient, $\rho$ is the air density, $A$ is the vehicle cross section area, $v$ is the vehicle velocity, $\mu$ is the rolling resistance coefficient, $g$ is the gravitational acceleration, $\theta$ is the road grade, $r$ is the tyre radius, $i_d$ is the final drive gear ratio, and $i_g$ is the transmission gear ratio, which can be selected from the set ${\{6.25, 3.583, 2.22, 1.36, 1, 0.74\}}$.
+Here, $T_w$ represents the torque at the wheels, $m$ denotes the mass of the vehicle, $a_{cc}$ is the acceleration, $\mu$ is the coefficient of rolling resistance, $g$ is the gravitational acceleration, $\theta$ describes the incline of the road, $A$ is the frontal cross-sectional area, $C_d$ is the coefficient of drag, $\rho$ stands for air density, $v$ indicates the vehicle's velocity, $r$ is the radius of the tires, $i_d$ refers to the final drive ratio, and $i_g$ represents the gear ratio of the transmission, selectable from a set ${\{6.25, 3.583, 2.22, 1.36, 1, 0.74\}}$.

-The vehicle dynamics is used to calculate the vehicle velocity $v$ and the motor/engine angular velocity $\omega$.
-There is no rolling resistance when velocity is zero: